syncfusion-content/typescript-docs/TypeScript/Chart/User-Interactions.md

 ---
 layout: post
-title: Interactions available in Essential Typescript Chart
+title: Interactions available in Syncfusion Essential Typescript Chart
 description: What are the interactions available in Chart like tooltip, crosshair, trackball, highlighting, zooming and panning, etc..,
 platform: typescript
 control: Chart